HAYA Joint Programme to Eliminate Violence against Women: PCHR Concludes Five Training Courses for Educational Institutions’ Staff

 These training courses were conducted in cooperation with United Nations Relief and Works Agency (UNRWA) to train UNRWA school teachers across the Gaza Strip.
 Each course (twenty-five training hours) was held over the course of five days; 122 teachers and educational counselors received training, including 80 women (65.5% participation).

 PCHR started these training courses on 23 February 2020, but the activities were interrupted due to the coronavirus pandemic that affected all sectors, including the education sector.
 PCHR resumed the trainings on 05 August 2020 with full consideration of health and protection standards for participants and trainers.

 This training course is a part of a project conducted in partnership between PCHR and the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women) through the HAYA Joint Programme, funded by the Government of Canada.
 The project aims to develop the knowledge and skills of teachers to contribute to decreasing violence against women, particularly gender-based violence, based on an updated educational methodology promoting human rights.

 The training program addresses several topics that meet the needs of the participants and promote the concepts of human rights, particularly women’s rights as stipulated in international conventions and gender-based violence issues.
-The topics covered in the training program include the following: the concepts, forms, causes, and means to address gender-based violence; the legal intervention and protection mechanisms for women who are victims of violence; Palestinian legislations and their role in protecting women; national intervention program for the victims of violence; and the role of teachers in decreasing the phenomenon of violence.
+The topics covered in the training program include the following: the concepts, forms, causes, and means to address gender-based violence; the legal intervention and protection mechanisms for women who are victims of violence; Palestinian legislations and their role in protecting women; national intervention program for the victims of violence; and the role of teachers in limiting the phenomenon of violence.

 At the end of the ceremony, all participants in the training course were awarded certificates for successfully completed the training program.